lizard20/SPA/README.md

 # SPA
-Solar Position Algorithm in C and C++
+Solar Position Algorithm in C and C++, based on the program implemented by de NREL.
+You can visit the following site : https://midcdmz.nrel.gov/spa/